jahid-razan/Dashboards/README.md

 Please note that- **since we do not purchase the items having an average value lower than a certain threshold ( avg sales in last 42 days <0.05 which is applicable for C and D products consdiering yearly sales class ), the out of stock trend for those products are not shown in the dashboard**.

-Following formula is used to calculate the % of sales class A (the same concept is applicable for other sales class) products out of stock:
+Following formula is used in tableau to calculate the % of sales class A (the same concept is applicable for other sales class) products out of stock:

         • If the stock magento of a product is <= 0 then the product is considered out of stock
         • % A product out of stock: Total Number of A products out of stock / Total Number of A products

- To calculate the stock magento value following formula has been used :
+ To calculate the stock magento value in tableau the following formula has been used :

         • Stock Magento Value = Stock Magento Qty (where qty >0) x net cost of an item